Sexual Violence Policy

 - Protege is committed to providing its students with an educational environment free from sexual violence and treating its students who report incidents of sexual violence with dignity and respect.

 - Protege has adopted this Sexual Violence Policy, which defines sexual violence and outlines its training, reporting, investigative and disciplinary responses to complaints of sexual violence made by its students and its other members that have occurred on its campus, or at one of its events and involve its students and its other members.

 - The person accused of engaging in sexual violence will be referred to as the "Respondent" and the person making the allegation as the "Complainant".

 2. Definition of Sexual Violence

-Sexual Violence, without limiting the generality of the foregoing, includes:
+Sexual Violence, including the term without limiting the generality of the foregoing, includes:

 - Sexual assault which is any type of an unwanted sex act done by one person to another, without that person’s consent, that violates the sexual integrity of an individual ranging from unwanted touching to penetration;

 - any violence, physical or psychological, carried out through sexual means or by targeting sexuality, including sexual abuse;

 - criminal harassment (including stalking and cyber bullying).

 - any course of vexatious comment or conduct of a sexual nature that is known or ought reasonably to have been known to be unwelcome, including: offensive jokes or comments of a sexual nature;